YALSA Award for Excellence in Nonfiction for Young Adults

 Committee Members

 The Committee shall consist of a chair, eight members, a Booklist consultant, and an administrative assistant if the Chair requests.
-The Chair and four members will be appointed by the President-Elect of YALSA.
-The remaining four members will be elected by the membership of YALSA.
+The Chair and members will be appointed by the President-Elect of YALSA.
+T

-Members serve a twelve month term.
-Some members will be elected in May and some appointed in the following months, with the term to begin February 1 of the following year.
-Committee members will consider and read titles published beginning January 1 of the year following their appointment.
-(IE, members elected in May 2012 or appointed in November 2012 will begin reading books published on January 1, 2013).
-The announcement of winners will take place at the Midwinter eleven months from that point.
+Members serve a twelve month term, with the term to begin February 1 of the following year.
+Committee members will consider and read titles published beginning November 1 of the year they are appointed.
+The announcement of winners will take place at the Midwinter fifteen months from that point.

 The chair is a voting member of the committee with all the rights and responsibilities of other members.
 In addition, the chair presides at all meetings of the committee and serves as a facilitator of both discussion and committee business.
 As such, the chair must serve as a list owner of an electronic discussion list created through the YALSA office solely for use by the committee, and take responsibility for list maintenance.
-The chair has sole responsibility for any contact with publishers.
-The chair is also encouraged to attend the ALA Annual Conference and/or any YALSA event where the Award winner will be honored.
+The chair is also encouraged to attend the ALA Conference and/or any YALSA event where the Award winner will be honored.

 Committee Calendar